 Personally, I believe that the British way of thinking about wealth – focusing on private income – is much more conducive to becoming successful and financially independent.
 It can also help you stay that way.
 To use an extreme example, consider the overwhelming number of lottery winners who go bankrupt.
 If these individuals thought of wealth in terms of private annual income, instead of net worth, it is unlikely they would have spent their principal.
 The British method forces you to think of money as a tool that produces cash flow, not a pool of finite resources to be expended.

-Years ago, I vaguely remember hearing someone comment that it was interesting how differently we measure wealth today compared to British society at the end of the 19th century.In addition, all that really matters is purchasing power.
-A private income allows you to wear nicer suits, give more to charity, expand your investment holdings, send your children to college, keep fires in the fireplaces and food on the table.
-The higher your private income, the more you can afford.
+In addition, when it comes to accumulating, maintaining, and growing wealth, all that really matters is purchasing power.
+A private income allows you to wear nicer clothes, donate more to charity, expand your investment holdings, send your children to college, keep fires in the fireplaces, and food on the table.
+The higher the private income your portfolio generates, the more goods and services you can afford.
 Provided you never take on excess debt, your financial stress should be almost non-existent absent extraordinary circumstances.

 Approach Your Portfolio from a Private Income Perspective